Open Accessibility Menu

 Primary Care Psychiatric Consult Clinic (PCPC)

-This clinic is for residents to refer their continuity patients for whom they need guidance on psychiatric medication management.
-Residents participate in this clinic with a Psychiatrist to gain comfort with psychiatric medication management.
-Even though our Psychiatrist recently moved out of the area, we have been able to continue with this clinic through a telemedicine model as it has been such a wonderful resource for our patients and residents.
+Residents can refer their continuity patients to this clinic when they need further assistance managing psychiatric conditions and medications.
+During this clinic, residents act as facilitators during appointments between patients and a psychiatrist which gives residents extra training in this area.
+Even though our psychiatrist recently moved out of the area, we have been able to continue with this clinic through a telemedicine model as it has been such a wonderful resource for our patients and residents.